-The Latest: Snow fall in Mass., R.I. tops 1 foot overnight
+The Latest: Wet snow turns to sleet in northern New England

 Several areas of Massachusetts were hit with more than 18 inches (46 centimeters) of snow, including the central Massachusetts communities of Fitchburg, Lunenburg and Ashburnham.

 Other isolated places with 18-plus inches were North Andover and Wilmington, the National Weather Service reported.
-Chepachet, a village in Gloucester, took the prize in Rhode Island with 13 inches (33 centimeters).
+Chepachet, a village in Glocester, took the prize in Rhode Island with 13 inches (33 centimeters).

 Power outages in Massachusetts and Rhode Island are minimal, fewer than 1,000 in the Ocean State and about 4,000 in Massachusetts.

-Note: This story corrects the spelling of Glocester, the village in Rhode Island.
-A previous version misspelled it as Gloucester.